Springtime is a wonderful time of year in France, however, as a tourist or newly arrived expat, you need to be mindful of all the

 Called Ascension: Public Holiday

-Ascension is the day that Jesus ascended to heaven following his crucifixion and resurrection.
-Many French people attend a special church service but many people also just use this day to spend time with family and loved ones.
-Because this day falls on a Thursday, people often take an extra long weekend from work.
-You can read more about it on this post I wrote about Ascension.
+If you’re unfamiliar with this religious holiday, it’s the day that Jesus ascended to heaven following his crucifixion and resurrection.
+Many French people attend a special church service but most just use this day to spend time with family and loved ones.
+Because this day falls on a Thursday, people often take an extra long weekend from work called “faire le pont”.
+You can read more about it Ascension day in this post I wrote about Ascension.

-Technically mothers day is an observed holiday and not a public holiday.
-Restaurants and florist shops that would normally be closed are open for mothers day.
-If you do plan on eating out, make sure you check to see if you need a reservation at those restaurants and be aware that they might have a fixed menu at higher prices.
+Technically mothers day is an observed holiday, not a public holiday so things don’t shut down on this day like they would during a bank holiday, however, if you plan on eating out, make sure you check to see if you need a reservation and be aware that many restaurants might have a fixed menu at higher prices for Mother’s day.

 Like Mothers day in the US and Canada, mothers day is on a movable date-the last Sunday of May and not on the 2nd Sunday of May like in the US and Canada.

-Pentecost Monday is the day after Pentecost which falls exactly 50 days after Easter Sunday.
-Like ascension day, Whit Monday is another religious based holiday which has a movable date and can occur in either May or June.
+Pentecost Monday is exactly 50 days after Easter Sunday and always occurs on a Monday.
+Like ascension day, Whit Monday is another religious-based holiday which has a movable date and can occur any time in May or June.

 Many people spend Pentecost Monday quietly in the company of friends and family or enjoy a picnic in the park.
 You can read more about Pentecost Monday on this post I wrote.